bitaemi/React-app-Hooks-Context-reducers/webpack-configs-apps/README.md

 - use it with Babel in order to  convert any ES6 file into Js files that browser can handle.
 - bundles modules into one .js file
+- handles dependencies, very configurable
-- improves considerablly the loading time of pages and prevents errors
+- improves considerably the loading time of pages and prevents errors
 - comes with a dev-server
 - https://github.com/webpack/webpack
 to have npm, install node on your sistem from node.js website